imarranz/data-science-workflow-management/book/030_workflow_management_concepts.md

 \hline
 MkDocs & A static site generator specifically designed for creating project documentation from Markdown files. & \href{https://www.mkdocs.org}{mkdocs} \\
 \hline
-Jupyter Book & A tool for building online books with Jupyter Notebooks, including features like page navigation, cross-referencing, and interactive outputs. & \href{https://jupyterbook.org}{jupyterbook} \\
+Jupyter Book & A tool for building online books with Jupyter \mbox{Notebooks}, including features like page \mbox{navigation}, \mbox{cross-referencing}, and interactive outputs. & \href{https://jupyterbook.org}{jupyterbook} \\
 \hline
-Sphinx & A documentation generator that allows you to write documentation in reStructuredText or Markdown and can output various formats, including HTML and PDF. & \href{https://www.sphinx-doc.org}{sphinx} \\
+Sphinx & A documentation generator that allows you to write \mbox{documentation} in reStructuredText or Markdown and can output various formats, including HTML and PDF. & \href{https://www.sphinx-doc.org}{sphinx} \\
 \hline
-GitBook & A modern documentation platform that allows you to write documentation using Markdown and provides features like versioning, collaboration, and publishing options. & \href{https://www.gitbook.com}{gitbook} \\
+GitBook & A modern documentation platform that allows you to write documentation using Markdown and provides features like versioning, collaboration, and publishing \mbox{options}. & \href{https://www.gitbook.com}{gitbook} \\
 \hline
-DocFX & A documentation generation tool specifically designed for API documentation, supporting multiple programming languages and output formats. & \href{https://dotnet.github.io/docfx}{docfx} \\
+DocFX & A documentation generation tool specifically designed for API documentation, supporting multiple \mbox{programming} languages and output formats. & \href{https://dotnet.github.io/docfx}{docfx} \\
 \hline\hline
 \end{tabularx}
 \caption{Overview of tools for documentation generation and conversion.}